 Academic | Agriculture | Boarding

-Students in year 11 and 12 will also participate in study workshops run by Elevate.
+Students in year 11 and 12 also participate in study workshops run by Elevate Education.
 Elevate’s high impact seminars & workshops help students improve their study techniques, increase motivation, build confidence, and lift exam performance.
-Along with year 10, the senior school will be undertaking the Elevate ‘Study Sensei’ program which covers:

 Junior Study Skills